stringparser/gulp-repl/README.md

 function remove(Gulp gulp)
 ```

-Removes the given `gulp` instance for the REPL to be able to lookup and _returns_ the module again.
+Removes the `gulp` instance tasks from the REPL and _returns_ the module again.

 #### gulpREPL.reset